 Two categories of resources exist for project assignment:

 - Ingested client run and compliance nodes

-- Teams, API Tokens, Policies, and Roles created in Automate
+- Teams, API Tokens, Policies, and Roles created in Chef Automate

 Any of these resources not explicitly assigned to a project is unassigned.
 After upgrading and before creating projects, all your resources exist as unassigned.

 Assign your set of ingested Client Run and Compliance Nodes to projects via the project ingest rules that you create for the project.
 An ingest rule specifies one or more conditions, and each condition specifies a set of attribute values that a node must include for assignment to the given project.

 Once you define your set of projects with their contained ingest rules and conditions, use the Update Projects button on the bottom of any page to apply those definitions.

 You can assign teams and API tokens to projects directly in the browser.
 You can assign policies and roles only through the command line.
 These resources created within Chef Automate do not make use of, nor do they require, any project ingest rules.